ShopBonsai/tree-house/packages/logger/README.md

 ### Errors

+#### LOG_FORMAT = simple

+When `LOG_FORMAT` environment variable is not set, it defaults to `simple`.
+When using simple log format, log messages are outputted on one line, while parameters are outputted on the subsequent lines.
+This is ideal for a development environment.

+#### LOG_FORMAT = json

+When `LOG_FORMAT` environment variable is set to `json`, logs are in JSON format.
 Error log entries are following [GCP Error Reporting format](https://cloud.google.com/error-reporting/docs/formatting-error-messages#json_representation).
 To use it, you must pass an error object while calling `.error`.
 You can also provide `httpRequest` if you are logging an HTTP error: